ASP.NET MVC, Web API, and Web Pages (Razor) are Open Source Projects

 ASP.NET continues to be fully supported by Microsoft.
 These products are actively developed by the ASP.NET team assigned to the Microsoft Open Tech Hub and in collaboration with a community of open source developers.
 Together we are dedicated to creating the best possible platform for web development.

-ASP.NET is part of a great open source .NET community
+ASP.NET and .NET are part of a great open source .NET community

 The .NET open source community is doing some amazing things!
 We’re of course excited about ASP.NET, but we want you to know that the community is producing some great alternative frameworks as well.
 We’ve listed some top projects in a few open source content sections on this site, e.g. other MVC frameworks in our ASP.NET MVC Open Source tab and service frameworks in the ASP.NET Web API Open Source tab.